 In November 2020, the Pan-African Farmers’ Organization (PAFO) and COLEACP launched the Innovations Series on innovations and successes of African farmer-led businesses and small and medium enterprises (SMEs).

-In this context, PAFO and COLEACP hold a two-hour session, every two months, to share best practices from entrepreneurs, farmers and agripreneurs, with a focus on innovations in production methods, markets development, digital solutions, technologies and circular economy.
-They also feature views on the supporting policy, research, finance and investment environment.
+In this context, PAFO and COLEACP hold a two-hour session, every two months, to share best practices from entrepreneurs, farmers, and agripreneurs, with a focus on innovations in production methods, market development, and digital solutions, technologies, and circular economy.
+They also feature views on the supporting policy, research, finance, and investment environment.

-Hundreds of participants from more than 100 countries worldwide gathered during the first four Innovations Sessions and discovered the impact of inspiring entrepreneurs on the following topics:
+Hundreds of participants from more than 100 countries worldwide gathered during the first seven Innovations Sessions and discovered the impact of inspiring entrepreneurs on the following topics :